 - a.
 Have your power tool serviced by a qualified repair person using only identical replacement parts.
-This will ensure that the safety of the power tool is maintained. - Maintain labels and nameplates on the tool.
+This will ensure that the safety of the power tool is maintained. - b.
+Maintain labels and nameplates on the tool.
 These carry important safety information.
-If unreadable or missing, contact Harbor Freight Tools for a replacement. - 6.
-Safety instructions for all operations - a.
-Wear ear protectors when Impact drilling.
-Exposure to noise can cause hearing loss. - b.
+If unreadable or missing, contact Harbor Freight Tools for a replacement.

+6. Safety instructions for all operations

+- a.
 Use the auxiliary handle(s).
-Loss of control can cause personal injury. - c.
+Loss of control can cause personal injury. - b.
 Brace the tool properly before use.
-This tool produces a high output torque and without properly bracing the tool during operation, loss of control may occur resulting in personal injury.
+This tool produces a high output torque and without properly bracing the tool during operation, loss of control may occur resulting in personal injury. - c.
+Hold the power tool by insulated gripping surfaces, when performing an operation where the cutting accessory or fasteners may contact hidden wiring or its own cord.
+Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock.

 - d.
-Hold the power tool by insulated gripping surfaces, when performing an operation where the cutting accessory or fasteners may contact hidden wiring or its own cord.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - e.
 Let bit cool before touching, changing or adjusting it.
-Bits heat up dramatically while in use, and can burn you. - f.
-If the drill bit jams, release the Trigger immediately; drill torque can cause injury or break bit.

-7. Safety Instructions when using long drill bits
+Bits heat up dramatically while in use, and can burn you. - e.
+If the drill bit jams, release the Trigger immediately; drill torque can cause injury or break bit. - 7.
+Safety Instructions when using long drill bits - a.

-- a.
 Never operate at higher speed than the maximum speed rating of the drill bit.
 At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - b.
 Always start drilling at low speed and with the bit tip in contact with the workpiece.
 At higher speeds, the bit is likely to bend if allowed to rotate freely without contacting the workpiece, resulting in personal injury. - c.
 Apply pressure only in direct line with the bit and do not apply excessive pressure.
 Bits can bend causing breakage or loss of control, resulting in personal injury.